Financing and Grants

 Note: If it does not appear elsewhere in the proposal, information about demographics would be helpful here.
 This could include school enrollment, economic profile (number of students on free/ reduced lunches), and possibly racial profile of the school.
 How many students can the lab accommodate per year?

-Upon completion of the School Broadcast Station Session Guides, all students will have a basic understanding of the elements of broadcasting and will demonstrate the processes of broadcast production via their edited video, which will be a news program available to the school and community.
+Upon completion of the School Broadcast Station Session Guides, all students will have a basic understanding of the elements of Video/Multimedia and will demonstrate the processes of broadcast production via their edited video, which will be a news program available to the school and community.

 Before beginning the actual curriculum, students will take a pre-test to measure their knowledge of broadcast production.
 A quiz follows each session to reinforce the knowledge acquired during each process (formative evaluation).
 Upon completion of the course, students will take the post-test as a summery evaluation.
 A 90% improvement in knowledge and ability is expected.
-Tests will cover both elements of broadcasting and equipment operation.
+Tests will cover both elements of Video/Multimedia and equipment operation.

 An edited video, which will be completed by each student, will illustrate the ability to effectively communicate a particular message to a targeted audience.
 Communication ability will be measured by designing a storyboard, writing and conducting an interview the continuity of the video.